New Student Checklist

 iSchool students should come prepared with a basic level of technology skills.
 These skills will be necessary for functioning in the iSchool graduate environment.

 The University of Maryland uses Enterprise Learning Management System (ELMS) for classroom support and communication.
-ELMS is powered by the Blackboard Academic Suite.
+ELMS is powered by Canvas.
 Online courses are hosted through ELMS.
 Professors may post course material a week or two before classes begin.
 ELMS can be found here: http://www.elms.umd.edu.
 Log in using your Directory ID and password.
 Also, remember to check your university e-mail account, as professors will also use this as a means for communication before the start of class.

 For information on technology resources and rooms specific to the iSchool, please see: Technology Resources